FoxlyTenTen/SmartPlant/README.md

 - Add a recommendation marketplace for eco-friendly pesticides.
 - Implement a community feature for farmers to share insights and best practices.
 - Incorporate predictive analytics for long-term disease and weather trends.
-- Expand support to more plant species and regions.
-- Integrate AI feedback for more accurate diagnosis over time.

 ---